 • Cardinal Tomasek announces, during a Sunday Mass, “the Catholic Church stands on the side of the nation”;

 • Negotiations with government officials

-• Public appearance by Alexander Dubcek, legendary leader of the 1968 reforms crushed by the Warsaw Pact invasion
+• Public appearance by Alexander Dubcek, a legendary leader of the 1968 reforms crushed by the Warsaw Pact invasion

 • Skillful use of the media, including the official press, to disseminate their grievances and broadcast demonstrations